richo/snowplow-wiki/setup-guide/4-storage/storage-loader/StorageLoader-setup.md

 ready for loading into your database.

-You will need to set the `folder` variable to a local directory path - please make sure that this path exists and is writable by StorageLoader.
+You will need to set the `folder` variable to a local directory path - please make sure that this path exists, is writable by StorageLoader and is empty.

 #### storage